Cardinals vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has put up 64 hits with 16 doubles, two triples, eight home runs and 25 walks.
-He has driven in 32 runs with five stolen bases.
+- Spencer Steer has 16 doubles, two triples, eight home runs, 26 walks and 32 RBI (65 total hits).
+He has stolen five bases.

 Steer Recent Games